Paleo Crossing site: Excavation

 Paleo Clovis points and multiple ancient tools were discovered by James D. Remington, a local artist with a keen eye and interest in the natural world.
 So much so that he was astute enough to realize a newly turned field would yield valuable historical treasure.
 He then recognized his finds were a unique bounty—not the random arrowhead of a hunter.
 Sharon Township, Wadsworth, Ohio.
 From 1990 to 1993, the site was excavated by the Cleveland Museum of Natural History.
 Dr. David Brose, the former Curator of Archaeology, found the spearheads were in the style of Clovis points of the Paleo-Indians and "some of the oldest certain examples of human activity in the New World."
 The Clovis culture spread across North America and the people are thought to be the ancestors of most native peoples in America.
 There are about 200 Clovis sites on the continent, but most did not provide a lot of information about the Clovis lifestyle.

 The Paleo Crossing Site, one of the oldest sites in Ohio, had two or three post holes and refuse pits that contained charcoal.
-From radiocarbon dating, the site was used 10,980 BP ± 75 years Before Present or about 9,000 B.C.
+From radiocarbon dating, the site was used 10,980 ± 75 years B.P. or about 9,000 B.C.
 The post holes and an area about 150 square feet indicate that there was a structure at the site.
 If so, it would be the oldest structure ever found in North America.
 The structure, carbon-dated at about 10,200 B.C., could have burned, based on the presence of charcoal found in a post hole.
 More recently scientists have called into serious question the radiocarbon dates from the site, questioning the provenience of the source material stating "On the basis of this new understanding of the site, all previously reported ages for Paleo Crossing are disregarded and the site is defined as undated.".

 More than 10,000 artifacts were found at the site.
 Most of the flint tools were made from stone unique to a quarry about 500 km away in southern Indiana.
 Most of the tools and blades found at the site were heavily reworked, presumably because of the long distance from the source of material.